KoperGroup/koper/README.md

 # Koper
  Koper is a MQ-based and event-driven distributed programming framework.

- * Koper provides a simplified distributed listener and data listener model,which can help you build your aync application in a quick and simple way.
+ * Koper provides a simplified distributed listener and data listener model,which can help you build your async application in a simple way.
- * Koper provides a simplified distributed listener and data listener model,which can help you build your async application quickly and easily.

     [[Quick Start]](https://github.com/ZhaimeGroup/koper/wiki/Quick%20Start)
     [[User Guide]](https://github.com/ZhaimeGroup/koper/wiki/User%20Guide)